PortalNetwork/aens/README.md

 > 📖🔍 Documents of the Aelf Name Service.

+## 💡 What is BNS?
+BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.elf’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.

 ## 📝 Description

 AENS is the Aelf Name Service, a distributed, open, and extensible naming system based on the Aelf blockchain.